svea-juancastaneda/intro-to-testing/PITCHME.md

  * S: Single responsability: Things that change together, stick together.
 High cohesion and low coupling
  * O: Open for extension: Closed for change.
 GoF: Decorator, Composite, etc
  * L: Lizkov substitution: Any subtype can be used instead of the general type
+---
+## Tools 4
- * I: Interface segregation: Program against interfaces with small surface and narrow scope.
+* SOLID * I: Interface segregation: Program against interfaces with small surface and narrow scope.
 No God object/interface.
  * D: Dependency injection: Business and domain classes depend on interfaces that are implemented by things like serialization and determined by a setup.
 Do not make business code dependent on a IoC Container
 ---
 ## The exercise!